ayoayco/McFly/README.md

 McFly: Back to the Basics.
 Into the Future.
 ---

 McFly is a framework that grows with you.
-Start at the very basic of writing HTML files and enhance with standard web technologies.
-Then go advanced as you like, at your own pace: define Server-Side Rendering logic, write vanilla Custom Elements for the browser and your own REST APIs on the server with full-stack type-safety... all in the same project.
+Start at the very basic of writing HTML files and enhance with standard web technologies or go advanced as you like, at your own pace.

-At the moment, this is a Proof of Concept and testing ground for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using a minimal [Web Component Base](https://ayco.io/n/web-component-base) class.
+- HTML pages
+- Server-Side Rendering logic
+- Custom Elements
+- REST APIs

+...all in the same project.

 ## Ambitious Goals
 We want a way to: